Owen Pochman

-Owen Pochman (born August 2, 1977) is an American former professional football placekicker who played in the National Football League (NFL) for the New York Giants from 2001 to 2002 and San Francisco 49ers in 2003.
-He was selected in the seventh round of the 2001 NFL draft with the 216th overall pick.
-Pochman is an alumnus of Brigham Young University.
+Owen Pochman (born August 2, 1977) is an American former professional football player who was a placekicker in the National Football League (NFL) for the New York Giants from 2001 to 2002 and San Francisco 49ers in 2003.
+He played college football for the BYU Cougars and was selected in the seventh round of the 2001 NFL draft with the 216th overall pick.

-Post football
+Post-football

 Following his NFL career Owen Pochman wrote a book, I'm Just a Kicker, and dated Brande Roderick.
 He is a realtor at Mercer Vine and resides in Los Angeles, California.